masasam/dotfiles/README.md

 Once mozc is set up

-    ln -sfn ~/Dropbox/mozc/.mozc ~/.mozc
+    ln -sfn ~/backup/mozc/mozc ~/.mozc

-And set the mozc setting to dropbox.
+And set the mozc setting to backup directory.
 With this it will not have to be set again.

 ## How to test Makefile